ThacG/EruditeHub/ESP/README.md

 -- Not recommended as it may cause performance issues/crashes, make sure you know when to use it!
 ```

-## Intialise the ESP for a specific Child
+## Intialise the ESP for a Specific Child
 ```lua
 EruditeESP:InitialiseChild(parentPath, objectName)

 -- All Models/BaseParts with the objectName you put will have ESP
 ```

-## Intialise the ESP for a specific Descendant
+## Intialise the ESP for a Specific Descendant
 ```lua
 EruditeESP:InitialiseDescendant(ancestorPath, objectName)